dotnet/arcade/Documentation/Projects/PKPIs/Roadmap.md

 ### Phase 1 issues resulting from LT review

+These issues are based on feedback from LT review and are in varying states of completion.

 | Date  | Deliverable | Notes |
 | ----- | ----------- | ----- |
 | 10/21 | [Official build time goal lines](https://github.com/dotnet/arcade/issues/4101) | Add ability to define per repo goal lines for build time |